-Dzongsar Khyentse Chökyi Lodrö College of Dialectics is a shedra (monastic collage) located in Chauntra, Himachal Pradesh, India.
-Monks from more than 300 monasteries representing all traditions of Tibetan Buddhism from across the Himalayan region to attend the shedra, where they are taught by highly trained khenpos.
+Dzongsar Khyentse Chökyi Lodrö College of Dialectics is a shedra (monastic college) located in Chauntra, Himachal Pradesh, India.
+Monks from more than 300 monasteries representing all traditions of Tibetan Buddhism from across the Himalayan region attend the shedra, where they are taught by highly trained khenpos.
 DKCLI is considered one of the leaders in higher Buddhist education.

 In 1982, during the restoration of the original Dzongsar Monastery, Dzongsar Khyentse Rinpoche set up a small Dzongsar Institute on a misty ridge in Geyshing, Sikkim.
 It was his first independent initiative.
 In 1983, Khenpo Kunga Wangchuk arrived from Tibet to teach at the institute.
 Khenpo, a great scholar from the original Dzongsar Monastery, had been imprisoned under the Chinese regime for 23 years.
 As principal of the institute, he taught many of today’s great masters.